osomat123/Data-Structures-in-C/README.md

 # Data Structures in C
-This repository consists of C language implementation of Data Structures and Algorithms studied in the course EEM 303
+This repository consists of C language implementation of Data Structures